This week when I was giving support to a potential client by Skype, we’ve discussed Email Lists, obviously.

-Before talking about Deliverability, Sender Reputation, Content Strategy or even to collect subscribers, you must place this question time and time again until you’re satisfied with the answer.
-However, be true with yourself and your objectives.
+Before talking about Deliverability, Sender Reputation, Content Strategy, or even collecting subscribers, you must place this question repeatedly until you’re satisfied with the answer.
+However, be authentic with yourself and your objectives.

-Make a list of your primary objectives with your Email List and prioritise the main ones.
-You must keep these on a visible place to keep remembering why do you started this in the first place.
-It’s like a guidance beacon if you will.
+Make a list of your primary objectives with your Email List and prioritize the main ones.
+It would be best if you kept these in a visible place to keep remembering why do you start this in the first place.
+It’s like a guidance beacon, if you will.

-If you want to sell your products to them, then state that on a paper.
+If you want to sell your products to them, then state that on paper.
 That’s your main goal.
-There’s ways to do that and not being obnoxious or intrusive.
+There are ways to do that and not be obnoxious or intrusive.
 That’s strategy, content, intelligence… You keep that in mind: sell products/services to subscribers.
 It’s doable if you think about that objective from day one.

-Use it with purpose and focus and it will become the most efective way to accomplish your goals.
+Use it with purpose and focus, and it will become the most effective way to accomplish your goals.

-Apply it at your initial strategy to collect subscribers and the starting conversation with this Email List.
+Apply it to your initial strategy to collect subscribers and start a conversation with this Email List.
 If you want to sell them stuff, make sure that these subscribers are really into your niche target.
-Otherwise you’re going to collect a lot of people that are not going to be happy with what you have to offer.
-Remember: it’s better to have fewer but enthusiastic subscribers that would love to purchase whatever you have for them, than a huge list with a lot of them clicking the unsubscribe button or even worse, the SPAM one.
+Otherwise, you’re going to collect a lot of people that are not going to be happy with what you have to offer.
+Remember: it’s better to have fewer but enthusiastic subscribers that would love to purchase whatever you have for them than a massive list with a lot of them clicking the unsubscribe button or, even worse, the SPAM one.

-So, the tone of voice, the conversation that you’re having with them, from the landing-page where they subscribe to the welcome email they get from you, everything needs to be coherent with your main goal.
+So, the tone of voice, the conversation you’re having with them, from the landing page where they subscribe to the welcome email they get from you, everything needs to be coherent with your main goal.